9 Advanced Affiliate Marketing Strategies to Increase Your Sales

 Track metrics for each step in the funnel: clicks on your ad, clicks on your links, and revenue.
 Use these numbers to calculate your affiliate EPC (earning per click) and balance these against the cost per click on Facebook.

+A word of warning.
 Keep in mind that some merchants do not allow paid advertising as part of their affiliate terms.
 Be sure to re-read the agreement and pay attention to the fine print so you know exactly what kinds of promotional methods are allowed by the advertiser.

 9. Double down on what's working now